Last Updated: March 2, 2026

 Resume Tips for Microsoft CSAM Applications

-Highlight Microsoft Technology Experience: Emphasize your experience with Microsoft technologies, especially Azure, Microsoft 365, and Security platforms.
+Highlight Microsoft Technology Experience: Emphasize your experience with Azure, Microsoft 365, and Security platforms.
 Even tangential experience counts.

 “Increased Azure consumption by $1.2M ARR through strategic adoption programs”